genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    expression to fit the noise model, because extreme outliers tend to skew the fit. (default: 0.85)

-To look at the HE analysis results, open the created Single-cell RNA-Seq Analysis page in  Single-cell RNA-Seq Visualiser.
+To look at the HE analysis results, open the created Single-cell RNA-seq Analysis page in  Single-cell RNA-seq Visualiser.

 This application is based on such R packages as `DESeq`_, `statmod`_, `ape`_, `flashClust`_ and `RSJONIO`_.